gacallea/cardanoRelatedStuff/NACG.md

 ### Updates ###

-This guide will help you setup your server to accomodate a pool, but you won't find remote monitoring in here (just yet).
-This is because I have not implemented it on [INSL](https://insalada.io/) yet.
-I don't write about things I haven't had direct experience with.
-Once I'll have done so, and tested it, I will add a monitoring section to the guide.
+Updates are implemented only after I'll have done so on my pool, and tested it.
+I will add more sections to the guide as needed.
 The same goes for any useful feature that could help pool owners run and manage the server and the pool.
 Follow [insaladaPool](https://twitter.com/insaladaPool) for future updates.

 ### Contributions ###